 This form of Neem contains .5 to 3% percent Azadirachtin, so it is safe for use topically.

-Unlike raw Neem, clarified Neem also attacks pests topically, clogging their breathing holes and causing them to suffocate.
+Unlike raw Neem, clarified Neem also attacks pests topically like aphids and spider mites, clogging their breathing holes and causing them to suffocate.

-Note: Neem oil is non-toxic to humans in small doses, so it is safe to treat your tomatoes and other food crops.
-However, it is best to perform a soil soak or foliar application at least 24 hours before harvesting, so there’s less contamination.
+However, it is best to perform a soil soak or foliar application at least 24 hours before harvesting so there’s less contamination.

 Mixing Neem Oil